Need a Mood Boost? Eat This.

-No question that what you eat can affect how you feel.
+No question that what you eat can affect your mood and how you feel.

 Mental health and brain health are complex.
 So are the foods we eat, and the ways our bodies interact with those foods.
 While, we don’t know the exact mechanisms how food and nutrition help, we know a few ways food impacts our moods.